brahimdidi/LiveSoccer-games/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments
+- Credit to  Nelson Sakwa for the design.
 - Hat tip to anyone whose code was used
 - Microverse program
 - Microverse team